FelixReuthlinger/MistlandsSinglePlayer/README.md

 ## Change log

+* 1.4.2 -> removed relighting from better wards
 * 1.4.0 -> moved some selected mods that do not change too much and could be re-used playing also other mod packs into their own mod pack (imported here)
 * 1.3.9 -> added recipe to get elite draugr trophy from a recipe, since it drops sooo rarely...
 * 1.3.8 -> added some custom recipes for EL to get runestone from too big mats piles